n64decomp/mk64/README.md

 Pull requests are welcome.
 For major changes, please discuss in the Discord.

 Run `make format` to ensure it meets the project's coding standards.
-If some code don't need to be formatted add `// clang-format off` before and `// clang-format on` after the part of the code who need it
+If some code needs to avoid formatting place `// clang-format off` before the code and `// clang-format on` after.

 Official Discord: [discord.gg/DuYH3Fh](https://discord.gg/DuYH3Fh)